CodeYourFuture/CYF-Workshops/dad-joke/readme.md

 >    When the user clicks the "Get New Joke" button
 >    Then a new random joke will be fetched and replace the existing one

-> 3. Given there is a network connectivity issue
+> 3. Given there is a slow network
->    When the user clicks the "Get Joke" button
+>    When the page first loads
->    Then an error message will display instead of a joke
+>    Then a loading message will be displayed...

 ## 🐛 Debug